kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/Android-TracksManager.md

    	 mPlayer.removeVideoTrackEventListener();

-  For each Listener you will add you will implemet
+2. For each listener, you will need to implement the following:

     @Override
     public void onTracksUpdate(KTrackActions tracksManager) {